OpenEvalProject/evals/manuscripts/elife-51529/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/51529/elife-51529-fig7-v2.jpg)

-**Figure 7.:** myc mRNA to promote NB growth and division.(A) Myc drives growth and proliferation in NBs.
+**Figure 7.:** (A) Myc drives growth and proliferation in NBs.
 We show that Myc level is regulated by intrinsic levels of Imp through increased myc mRNA half-life.
 Syp negatively regulates Imp to affect Myc levels indirectly.
 In our model, the post-transcriptional regulation of myc by Imp overlays potential extrinsic growth signals (labelled with a ‘?’), activating myc transcription.
 Multiple layers of regulation control growth and proliferation in each NB through development.
 (B) In early larval brains, Imp level is high, myc mRNA is relatively more stable and NBs are large.
 In individual NBs Imp level correlates with myc mRNA half-life.
 At the wandering larval stage Imp level is low in type I NBs, myc mRNA is unstable and NBs are small and divide slowly.
 This is in contrast to the MB NBs which maintain higher Imp levels, have more stable myc mRNA, and are larger and faster dividing.

-## Post-transcriptional regulation of myc by Imp modulates NB growth and division
+### Post-transcriptional regulation of myc by Imp modulates NB growth and division

 Myc is known to promote stem cell character and must be switched off in progeny cells to allow correct differentiation (Betschinger et al., 2006; Gallant, 2013).
 We found that Myc overexpression increases both type I NB size and division rate, which is a very interesting result since Myc is best known to drive cell growth through activation of ribosome biogenesis (Grewal et al., 2005).
 Myc also promotes a shortened G1 phase in the wing disc, but this does not increase division rate as the G2 phase is proportionately lengthened (Johnston et al., 1999).
 In the NB, the increased division rate we observe with Myc overexpression could be the result of a direct effect of Myc driving cell cycle progression, which would be mechanistically different from the cells of the wing disc.
 Alternatively, division rate may be increased indirectly as a result of the larger cell size.
 Further experiments will be required to uncover the precise mechanism of Myc action in the NB.